-Warning: Always apply the parking brake before leaving the driver's seat.
+Always apply the parking brake before leaving the driver's seat.

-Note: Only use the parking brake to supplement the service brake to stop the vehicle in emergency conditions.
+Only use the parking brake to supplement the service brake to stop the vehicle in emergency conditions.
 The stopping distance will be considerably longer than when using normal service brake.

-Note: Before releasing the parking brake by pushing down the control valve knob, check the pressure gauges to make sure that the brake system air pressure is greater than or equal to 95 psi (655 kPa).
+Before releasing the parking brake by pushing

+down the control valve knob, check the pressure gauges to make sure that the brake system air pressure is greater than or equal to 95 psi (655 kPa).

-Note: A beep will sound if the ignition switch has been turned off without applying the parking brake.
+The telltale panel audible alarm will sound if the ignition switch has been turned to OFF without applying the parking brake.
 The same beep will sound if pressure is still applied to the service brake pedal.

-Note: The stoplights will automatically turn on when the parking brake is applied and the ignition key is turned to the ON position.
+The stoplights automatically turn on when the parking brake is applied and the engine is running.